Skip to content

 Book Overview

-At twenty, Theodore Roosevelt is a sickly but iron-willed Harvard student when he flees to the remote forests of northern Maine, desperate to prove he can stand on his own feet.
-In Aroostook County, he meets two rugged woodsmen, William Sewall and Wilmot Dow, who become his guides, his friends, and, in Sewall's case, the father-like figure only six months after his own father's death.
-Under their watchful eyes, Roosevelt learns to paddle and portage, hunt and camp, and endure storms, cold, and backbreaking labor that his city life never prepared him for.
+At twenty, Theodore Roosevelt is a frail but iron-willed young man when he flees to the remote forests of northern Maine, desperate to prove he can stand on his own feet.
+In Aroostook County, he meets two rugged woodsmen, William Sewall and Wilmot Dow, who become his guides, his friends, and-only six months after his father's death-the closest thing he has to a new father.
+Under their watchful eyes, Roosevelt learns to paddle and portage, hunt and camp, and endure storms, cold, and backbreaking labor his city life never prepared him for, in the same woods the author later roamed and heard these stories from Sewall's descendants.

-Over three journeys to Maine, the young Theodore toughens his body and steadies his character, discovering a love for wild places that will echo years later in the Badlands and in the conservation battles of his presidency.
-Between trips, he returns to Harvard, where we glimpse his life as a scholar and reformer-and his growing romance with Alice Hathaway Lee, the brilliant, warm young woman who would become his first wife and later be nearly written out of his own story.
+Over three journeys to Maine, young Theodore hardens his body and steadies his character, discovering a love of wild places that will echo years later in the Badlands and the conservation fights of his presidency.
+Between trips, he returns to Harvard and Boston, where we glimpse his life as a scholar and reformer-and his deepening romance with Alice Hathaway Lee, the brilliant young woman who would become his first wife and later be nearly written out of his own story.
+While Sewall and Dow are shaping Roosevelt in the spruce forests and on frozen lakes, Alice is never far from his thoughts.

-After finishing this novel, be sure to explore Robert Louis DeMayo's other historical fiction based on remarkable real-world wanderers and adventurers.
+After finishing this novel, be sure to explore Robert Louis DeMayo's other historical fiction based on remarkable real-world wanderers and adventurers-including Everett Ruess and Michael Fomenko.

 Customer Reviews